Ypertex/blog/content/articles/multisource-multitrack-recording-in-your-daw/index.md

 # The Challenge

-Mixing audio from multiple sources and routing the master mix to your DAW is straight forward in Voicemeeter.
-What's less intuitive, is how to route the sources as multitracks to your DAW so that you can process and mix the sources there.
+Mixing audio from multiple sources and routing the master mix to your DAW is straightforward in Voicemeeter.
+What's less intuitive is how to route the sources as multitracks to your DAW so that you can process and mix the sources there.
 This tutorial is here to help!

 # Tutorial